Is Document AI expensive?

 return json.load(open(cache_file))

-return cachedReal-World Cost Examples
+return NoneReal-World Cost Examples

 Example 1: Small Business Invoice Processing

-- Volume: 500 invoices/month (avg 2 pages each) = 1,000 pages
+- Volume: 500 invoices/month, average 2 pages each = 1,000 pages.

-- vs. Manual Entry: 0.75/invoice)
+- Cost with Manual Entry: **0.75/invoice.

 Example 2: Batch Document Migration

-- Volume: 50,000 legacy PDFs (one-time)
+- Volume: 50,000 legacy pages.

 FAQs

 Q: Is there a bulk discount for high volume?
+A: Google publishes tiered pricing for some processors, and enterprise/custom quotes may also be available.

 Q: Do failed API calls cost money?

 Q: Can I use Document AI offline?
+A: No. It is a cloud service and requires network access.

 Checklist: Before You Start Processing

-- Counted total pages in your dataset
+- Counted total pages in your dataset.

-- Calculated estimated cost (pages × $0.065)
+- Calculated estimated cost using the correct processor.

-- Set up budget alerts in Google Cloud Console
+- Set up budget alerts in Google Cloud Console.

-- Tested on 10-20 sample files
+- Tested on 10-20 sample files.

-- Verified confidence scores are acceptable (>0.7)
+- Verified confidence scores are acceptable for your workflow.

-- Implemented cost logging in your code
+- Implemented cost logging in your code.

 Bottom Line